exevil/rss-buddy/README.md

 - Creates streamlined RSS feeds that can be read by any RSS reader
 - Designed for automated execution with tools like GitHub Actions
 - Can generate a GitHub Pages site to browse processed feeds
+- Smart digest handling: only updates the digest ID when content changes, ensuring it only appears as "new" in RSS readers when actual changes occur
+- Precise lookback window: processes items from the past N days (configurable), always maintaining a rolling window

 ## Setup